Menu

 About Jan Baars

 Jan is primarily interested in social or societal issues which he approaches from his twofold background in social sciences and philosophy.
 He studied Social Sciences (MA Free University, Amsterdam, cum laude) and Philosophy in Bielefeld (with Niklas Luhmann), Berkeley and Amsterdam (MA, cum laude, followed by a doctoral dissertation about Critical Theory: Adorno, Horkheimer and Habermas).
-His academic positions include (Assistant) Professor for Sociological Theory, its History and Philosophical Backgrounds (1970-1995); (Associate) Professor for Philosophy of the Social Sciences and the Humanities at Tilburg University (1995-2012) and Professor of Interpretive Gerontology at the University of Humanistic Studies in Utrecht (2001-present).
+His academic positions include (Assistant) Professor for Sociological Theory, its History and Philosophical Backgrounds (1970-1995); (Associate) Professor for Philosophy of the Social Sciences and the Humanities at Tilburg University (1995-2012) and Professor of Humanistic Gerontology at the University of Humanistic Studies in Utrecht (2001-present).

 • Keynote Lecturer at World Congress International Association for Gerontology and Geriatrics (IAGG) , San Francisco 2017